 You might know that India is a country of diverse cultures and along with that it has ‘n’ number of cuisines [where ‘n’ tends to infinity!].
 My life began in the fish-eating region of Eastern India and people there seem to eat fish even in their dreams!
 At least I did!
 This fish kalia is one of the regular dishes made in a typical Bengali family ours being one of them.
 I loved the thick gravy of my fish kalia and never got bored of it.

 As I grew up, my love for fish didn’t reduce even a bit.
-Though my husband is a bit too freaky about chicken, I make sure to include fish in our menu almost every day – I mean, that’s what Bengalis are known for, right?
+Though my husband is a bit too freaky about chicken, I make sure to include fish in our meals almost every day – I mean, that’s what Bengalis are known for, right?
 Their unconditional love for fish!
-Hence, you can guess that this fish kalia appears on our dinner table a little too frequently!
+Hence, you can guess that this fish kalia appears on our dinner table a little too frequently and nothing else could have made me happier!
+If you were looking for the perfect fish curry recipe, then this fish kalia is the right answer to your search.
+Make this at home and you will love me for it!
+Enjoy!

 - Firm white fish – 6 steaks [I used the fresh water fish Rohu]